 Workflows Tab

-Your saved workflows grouped by workspace.
-Search, filter by tag, and double-click to open in a new tab.
+Your saved workflows.
+Search, filter, and double-click to open in a new tab.

 Left Panel — Workflows